rosadigital/Responsive-Card/README.md

 ## 💡 Knowledge acquired (conhecimentos adquiridos)

 - During this project, I learned:
-  - integrate CSS and HTML codes;
+  - integrate CSS and HTML codes; and
   - using containers on HTML and hover it by CSS.